 Time to relax in the cozy covered back porch of a 4-bedroom, 2,686-sq.-ft.
 Country house.
 From the light fixtures to the furnishings, this space is a perfect spot to sit back and unwind (Plan #142-1169).

-Always a convenient feature, especially in places with cold climates that get a lot of snowfall, an attached garage provides a seamless access to the house.
-Think how easy it is to be able to unload groceries and packages from a garage that leads directly to the main house.
-Attached garages are also less expensive to build and can raise a property’s value.
+Always a convenient feature, especially in cold climates that get a lot of snowfall, an attached garage provides seamless access to the house.
+Think how easy it is to unload groceries and packages from a garage that leads directly to the main house.
+The attached garages are also less expensive to build and can raise a property’s value.

 A 3-car garage is part of the exterior façade of this stunning 1-story, 4-bedroom, 2.5-bath Contemporary style home.
 From the garage, one goes through a mudroom into a short hallway leading to a walk-in pantry (Plan #161-1085).

 1. Lots of space for everyone - whether it’s in their bedrooms, in the living/dining areas, family room, and outdoor living spaces

 2. Flexibility of design – There are options for split-bedroom layouts in one-story plans, with the master suite at one corner and the other bedrooms at the opposite side.
 In two-story homes, the master suite is usually on the main level and the three bedrooms on the second floor.